zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The `Dummy Authentication Provider` implements simple authentication for development purpose using dummy credentials (username:  `user`, password `user`).
 The `Dummy Authentication Provider` allows API Gateway to run without authenticating with the z/OSMF service.

-To enable it, use the following properties for `API Gateway`:
+To enable it, use the following property for `API Gateway`:
 ```
 apiml.security.auth.provider: dummy
 ```